Absolute-Solar/Docs/docs/whitepaper/roadmap.md

 - CryptoSun’s Network will launch its CryptoSun basic token on Solana's blockchain with a dedicated launchpad for early investors offering exclusive perks. <br>
 - Token allocation will include distributions for staking rewards, liquidity pools, marketing initiatives, and community airdrops, <br>
-- all managed through purpose-built smart contracts for token management and staking functionality.
+- All managed through purpose-built smart contracts for token management and staking functionality.

 ## Q2 2026: